danisotelo/px4_ros2_humble/README.md

 ## Overview

 This Dockerfile provides a HTML5 VNC interface to access Ubuntu Desktop 22.04 with ROS 2 Humble, PX4 and Gazebo Harmonic.
 It includes additional tools such as Mozilla Firefox Navigator, Terminator and VSCodium for easy development.
 This project can be used as a template for different environment configurations through easy modifications.
-This project was greatly inspired by the work done by [Tiryoh](https://github.com/Tiryoh/docker-ros2-desktop-vnc/tree/master).
+This work was greatly inspired by the work done by [Tiryoh](https://github.com/Tiryoh/docker-ros2-desktop-vnc/tree/master).

-The implemented project consists of a UR5e robotic arm visually tracking a x500 drone equipped with an ArUco tag.
-Since there is no official support for robot control with ROS 2 + Gazebo Harmonic, this project has additionally developed a custom ROS package to make them compatible (see `src/gz_ros2_control`).
-This project additionally provides a ROS 2 package with the description files of the UR5e arm equipped with the Robotiq-85 gripper and one Intel RealSense D435 camera attached to the arm through a custom-designed support assembly.
+The implemented project consists of a UR5e robotic arm visually tracking a Holybro x500 drone equipped with an ArUco tag.
+Since there is no official support for robot control with ROS 2 Humble + Gazebo Harmonic, this project has additionally developed a custom ROS package to make them compatible (see `src/gz_ros2_control`).
+This project also provides a ROS 2 package with the description files of the UR5e arm equipped with the Robotiq-85 gripper and one Intel RealSense D435 camera attached to the arm through a custom-designed support assembly.

 ## Get Started

 ### Install Docker
 You can install Docker using the `apt` repository or install it from a package.
-Here the `apt` repository installation method is indicated.
-In first place you need to set up the Docker `apt` repository.
+Here, the `apt` repository installation method is indicated.
+In first place, you need to set up the Docker `apt` repository.
 The first step is to add the Docker's official GPG key:
 ```
 sudo apt-get update
 sudo apt-get install ca-certificates curl gnupg